New Season Mindset Prep

 - Beliefs: If you believe that your skills and abilities are unchangeable or feel threatened by critiques or others’ success, this could be a sign of a fixed mindset.
 To practice developing a growth mindset, which will help you further your potential, take a look at this Apolla Morning Motivations Mindset Skills IG Live.
 Other common limiting beliefs are the belief that you’re not (fill in the blank) enough, mistakes and failures are bad and should be avoided, you have to be perfect, or the fear of rejection.
 Gently explore if you’re holding onto any of these beliefs and how you’d like to update them.
 You can do this by repeating your new beliefs to yourself in a mantra or positive affirmation such as, “I am enough” or “I give myself permission to make mistakes and be imperfect”.

-What’s one action you will take this week to get you closer to your vision?
+- What’s one action you will take this week to get you closer to your vision?
+Maybe starting to use protective dancer footwear to avoid injuries?

 You can totally do this, Dancer!
 I’m so proud of you for taking this time to reflect and focus on your mindset.
 This inner work will have a lasting impact on your training and mental well-being.
 If you’d like support while you go through this process or are interested in my work, head to my website.
 You can also find me on Instagram for more free tools, resources, and inspiration.